alttch/eva3/xc/drivers/phi/phi_devel.rst

 The variable **client_type** of the port object (*mb.client_type*) holds the port type (tcp, udp, rtu, ascii or binary).
-This can be used to make PHI working with the equipment of the same type which uses i.e. different registers for the different connection types.
+This can be used to make PHI work with the equipment of the same type which uses e.g. different registers for different connection types.

 Exceptions
 ----------